nathanyarnold/dicom_api/README.md

 The test instructions didn't explicitly ask for unit-test, but I do believe they are good practice.
 At the same time, I didn't want to get bogged-down in writing a ton for this exercise, in the interest of time.
 Instead, I added Jest (a JS-based test lib), and mocked up two simple tests: one for the util I use to output standardized JSON responses, and the other for the simple `/api/v1/ping` GET endpoint.
 I did this to demonstrate _how_ I would do it for this application.

+To run the tests, install app per the instructions belowm,and then run `npm run test` in the command-line.

 ## Running the Application: "Get Started"

 First, download the application: